 Perhaps I was a little too ambitious at first.
 I had visions of stags standing proudly astride a cask of Speyside’s finest malt, until I realised I had neither cask nor stag on any predictable basis.
-My opening move of setting up a bottle of whisky on a suitably rustic log and waiting for the regular traffic of Roe Deer and Red Squirrel to arrive was met with week-long disappointment.
-The traffic was somewhat jammed.
-But all wasn’t lost during this period as things I’d never even considered were determined, confronted, and by degrees at least, overcome.
+My opening move of setting up a bottle of whisky on a fine old rustic log and waiting for the regular traffic of Roe Deer and Red Squirrel to arrive was met with week-long disappointment.
+The traffic must have been jammed.
+All wasn’t lost though, because during this winter-long period of peanuts, pine combs and hopelessness, things I’d never even considered were determined, confronted, and by degrees at least, overcome.

 What I learned during this early phase was the capacity that full and direct sunlight had for totally transforming the whisky bottle.
 Light in Speyside can be a bit of a scarce resource, especially in the straths and glens around Ben Aigan, which sees no shortage of cloud choking the slopes of the valley.

 In poor light the bottle looked dark and unremarkable.
-There was no depth, and without depth the bottle was neither engaging nor compelling, especially when set against a broad and equally dark pinewood landscape.
+There was no depth, and without depth the bottle wasn’t engaging or compelling, especially when set against a broad and equally dark pinewood landscape.
 No amount of altering the depth of field could rescue the shot any, and the dull reddish browns of the bottle merged un-impressively with the background.

 As every good whisky guide will tell you, adding a splash of water will generally open up a whisky, revealing the intricate workings of a dram’s flavour, helping you identify the constituent parts more easily.
 And it was much the same thing with light.
 Too much direct sunlight was a bit like rolling your tongue around your cask-strength whiskies in that it quickly overwhelmed the senses, and too little light made the whole thing pleasant but fairly unexceptional.

 Under average light conditions The Glenrothes was a fairly stable, pale golden colour.
-The specimen bottle shape gave it a more complex quality than most, and the crystal clarity of the glass provided crisp, clean highlights, but as a subject in itself it wasn’t sufficiently compelling.
+The specimen bottle shape gave it a more complex quality than most, and the crystal clarity of the glass provided crisp, clean highlights, but as a subject in itself it simply wasn’t there yet.

 With a little additional light however, the bottle came leaping to life.
 Which is more than can be said for the wildlife.
 I soon realised that it wasn’t enough to sit and hope; it was all down to preparation.
 First I would need to wait for the light, so dull, overcast days were out.
 This freed up time no end.
 The bottle stayed in position and gradually over the course of a week I began to appreciate the wonderful variations that even the gentlest shift in light could provide for the bottle.
 It became a living thing.
 It had dynamics.